 So You're Teaching H&PE?
 Don't Panic!

+This workshop is currently being revised and will be available for bookings starting in March 2020.
+For questions or inquiries, please e-mail email@example.com.
 Is this your first time teaching Health & Physical Education?
 Don’t panic – help is here!
 First timers will leave this workshop with a better understanding of the H&PE curriculum expectations and will be able to tackle the elementary level H&PE class with peace of mind and confidence.
 You’ll walk away with practical, fun and easy-to-use activities from Ophea’s H&PE Curriculum Resources, along with knowledge in classroom management, safety, assessment and evaluation.
 Now your first time will be nothing but smooth sailing. *Intended for an elementary audience, this workshop requires a gymnasium, tables, chairs and active attire.Request Workshop

 Success for All: Assessment and Evaluation in Health and Physical Education

 This workshop applies the principles from Growing Success for Assessment, Evaluation and Reporting in Ontario Schools to Health and Physical Education.
 In this workshop participants will learn how to apply the principles of “assessment for” and “assessment as” learning in a health and physical education setting.
 Emphasis will be placed on applying the 7 Fundamental Principles of assessment to teacher planning for instruction and assessment on a daily basis, and effective practice in designing assessments, and constructing success criteria to support student learning and achievement.
-Ophea’s position paper: “Quality Assessment to Support the Development of Physical Literacy Skills in Health and Physical Education” will also be explored. *Intended for an elementary or secondary audience, this workshop requires a classroom, tables, chairs and active attire.Request Workshop
+Ophea’s position paper: “Quality Assessment to Support the Development of Physical Literacy Skills in Health and Physical Education” will also be explored. *Intended for a secondary audience, this workshop requires a classroom, tables, chairs and active attire.Request Workshop

-The Ontario Physical Activity Safety Standards in Education
+The Ontario Physical Activity Safety Standards in Education (OPASSE)